TL;DR

 WeCovr: Your Partner in Navigating PMI

-Choosing the right policy feels overwhelming, but you don't have to do it alone.
-WeCovr is an FCA-authorised broker specialising in the private health insurance market.
+Choosing a strong fit for your needs feels overwhelming, but you don't have to do it alone.
+WeCovr is an insurance broker specialising in the private health insurance market.
 Our expert advisors provide a free service to help you:

 - Understand your needs: We take the time to listen to your concerns and health history.

-- Compare the market: We compare policies from all the leading UK insurers, including Bupa, AXA Health, Aviva, and Vitality, to find the best fit for you.
+- Compare the market: We compare policies from all the leading UK insurers, including Bupa, AXA Health, Aviva, and Vitality, to find the suitable fit for you.

-- Explain the small print: We cut through the jargon to ensure you understand the underwriting, the exclusions, and the benefits of your policy.
+- Explain the small print: We cut through the jargon to help support you understand the underwriting, the exclusions, and the benefits of your policy.

 Our high customer satisfaction ratings are built on providing transparent, professional advice that puts your needs first.